Shangri-La at the Fort, Manila: Other

 Two levels occupying an area of 8000 sqm of the Shangri-La at the Fort building are dedicated to Kerry Sports Manila, a sports and leisure area that hosts indoor courts for basketball, tennis, and squash, as well as a lap pool, gymnasium, exercise studio, and spa facility.
 For events, the building has two event halls; the pillar-less 1800 sqm Grand Ball Room can accommodate 1,800 people and the 780 sqm Bonifacio Hall can hold 715 people.
 Nineteen multifunction rooms are also spread across the building's several floors.
 The Adventure Zone is a multilevel children's playground.

 The building also hosts seven main dining outlets, namely: High Street Café, High Street Lounge, Canton Road, Raging Bull Chophouse and Bar, Samba Poolside, and Limitless.
-6000 sqm, concentrated mostly on the building's ground floor is dedicated to retail.
+6000 sqm, concentrated mostly on the building's ground floor is dedicated to retail, housing stores of Gentle Monster, % Arabica, and Malbon Golf.